 How to Incorporate Vintage Clothing into a Professional Setting

 When it comes to fashion, the beauty of vintage is its timelessness.
 However, incorporating these pieces into a professional setting may seem daunting.
 Not to worry, we’ve got your back.
-Here’s a comprehensive guide on how to transition your love for vintage into the workplace with panache.
+Here’s a comprehensive guide on how to transition your love for vintage professional clothing into the workplace with panache.

 Understanding the Vintage Aesthetic